 Employability: We understand that studying at Lancaster is about more than just a qualification, so we support our students to leave with the skills and confidence needed to achieve the future they want.
 Our Employability Strategic Framework and Operational Plan ensures that employability and opportunity for development are embedded into all aspects of a students' time at Lancaster to aid their future progression.
 Our framework is based around four key strands: curriculum development; co-curricular activities; employer and alumni engagement; and supporting student employability planning.
-In order to embed employability throughout the University, we have appointed Academic Employability action plans to aid students' progression.
+In order to embed employability throughout the University, we have appointed Academic Employability Champions in all faculties, who work with each department to develop departmental specific employability action plans to aid students' progression.
 These are designed to provide students with enhanced opportunities relevant to their subject area.
 In addition, employability is a requirement in the approval process for all new curricular activities outside their academic studies.
 Developed in partnership with employers, the award rewards students for making the most of their time at Lancaster, and enhances their future job prospects by encouraging students to acquire new skills valued by employers.